ilike-1mwtt/github-slideshow/_posts/0000-01-03-bituin-1mwtt.md

 ---
 layout: slide
-title: "Welcome to our sixth slide!"
+title: "Welcome to our third slide!"
 ---
 > "Quiet people have the loudest minds." - Stephen Hawking